Georgia’s #1 Municipal Aviation Gateway

 About KAYS

 Ware County and the City of Waycross established their first airport in 1930, beginning as a simple sod airfield.
 In 1941, under the National Defense Program, the Civil Aeronautics Authority expanded the site significantly—adding paved runways and modern facilities to support military operations during World War II.
-The site became known as the Waycross Army Airfield, playing a crucial role in training both tactical and service squadrons.
+The site became known as the Waycross Army Airfield Base, playing a crucial role in training both tactical and service squadrons.

 As a sub-base of Hunter Army Airfield and later Drew Field in Tampa, the Waycross Army Airfield featured three 5,000-foot runways, troop housing, a hospital, and recreational facilities.
 A variety of aircraft were stationed there, including the Vultee A-31 Vengeance, Douglas A-24 Banshee, Bell P-39 Airacobra, Curtiss P-40 Warhawk, and the legendary North American P-51 Mustang.
 Fighter-bomber pilots and service groups trained extensively here in preparation for overseas deployment.